 We base our cost structure on historical and expected levels of demand for our products and services.
 A decline in the demand for the combined company's products and services may reduce the combined company's revenues without a corresponding decline in its expenses since the combined company may not be able to adjust its cost structure on a timely basis.
-The combined company's failure to achieve its goals on cost savings will have an adverse impact on the combined company may fail in its initiatives to increase its business.
+The combined company's failure to achieve its goals on cost savings will have an adverse impact on the combined company's results of operations.
+The combined company may fail in its initiatives to increase its business.